Related Links

 Your Data: If You Have Nothing to Hide, You Have Nothing to Fear

 Our value is founded on a unique and deep understanding of risks, vulnerabilities, mitigations, and threats.
-Domestic Surveillance plays a vital role in our national security by maintaining a total information awareness of all domestic activities by using advanced data mining systems to "connect the dots" to identify suspicious patterns.
+Domestic Surveillance plays a vital role in our national security by using advanced data mining systems to "connect the dots" to identify suspicious patterns.

 Why We Collect Your Data